Our Faculty

 Instructor

-Miss Elizabeth first developed an interest in ballet when she was six years old, after her mother read her the story of The Nutcracker out of the World Book Encyclopedia.
-Ever since, her dance passion has been ballet.
-Initially, Elizabeth took tap, ballet, and gymnastics in Jacksonville, NC.
-When the military moved her family to Maryland, she began to study ballet with Leslie Parreco and Cherry Dowsley of Les Cher Classical Ballet Academy (Les Cher).
-She continued at Les Cher throughout her childhood and returned, as an adult after college, to begin her teaching certification.
+Miss Elizabeth first developed her interest in Ballet when she was six years old, after her mother read her the story of the Nutcracker out of the World Book Encyclopedia.
+Ever since then, her dance passion has been Ballet.
+Initially, Elizabeth took tap, ballet and gymnastics in Jacksonville, NC.
+When the military moved her family to Maryland, she began to study Ballet with Leslie Parreco and Cherry Dowsley of Les Cher Classical Ballet Academy (Les Cher).
+She continued at Les Cher throughout her childhood and returned, as an adult after college to begin her teaching certification.
 As a child and teen, she danced in the Ballet Theater of Annapolis’s (now Maryland) Nutcracker production.
-Elizabeth holds Cecchetti ballet teaching certificates up through the CCA Intermediate (Level VI) Professional level and has been teaching ballet for over 15 years.
-Because of her own physiological challenges, she has become adept at helping students overcome their challenges and succeed in the dance studio.
+Elizabeth holds her Cecchetti teaching certificates up through the CCA Intermediate Professional level and has been teaching ballet for over 15 years.
+Because of her own physiological challenges, she has become adept at helping students overcome their challenges and succeed in the dance classroom.
 Over the years she has also dabbled in Ballroom and Flamenco.
-Elizabeth holds a Bachelors of Architecture from the University of Tennessee, is a Washington DC registered architect, and practices with Atelier Architects.
+Elizabeth holds a Bachelors of Architecture from the University of Tennessee, is a Washington DC registered architect and practices with Atelier Architects.

 Jackie Rogers